 Overview

-The Global Product Change gives operators complete control over products and makes updating and managing products a seamless experience.
-Quickly change product pricing, update product categories, tax categories, deposit categories, view change history, and do much more with Global Product Change.
+The Global Product Change (GPC) feature in ADM gives operators complete control over updating and managing products.
+This allows operators to quickly change product pricing, update product categories, tax categories, deposit categories, view change history, and much more.

-- Click the Product tab, then select Global Product Change from the drop-down menu.
+- Select the Product tab, then select Global Product Change from the resulting drop-down menu

 -